-- · First aid for accident, injury or illness - · Health information and brochures - Some over-the-counter (non-prescription) medicines such as Tylenol, aspirin and antacids - Referral information for community health services - · Selected health education and screening programs - · Confidential health counseling - · A rest area
+- First aid for accident, injury or illness - · Health information and brochures - Some over-the-counter (non-prescription) medicines such as Tylenol, aspirin and antacids - Referral information for community health services - Selected health education and screening programs

+- Confidential health counseling - A rest area

 The health services are available to current students and staff.
 Students do not need to be sick to come to the Health Center.
 Health questions and concerns are welcomed.
 Students with chronic health problems are encouraged to visit the Health Center to discuss any special concerns with the nurse before attending classes and/or whenever problems arise.
-No information about the individual's health is released without the written permission of that individual unless required to do so by law college.
-This limited coverage policy is administered by a local insurance company for a relatively inexpensive fee.
+No information about the individual's health is released without the written permission of that individual unless required to do so by law.